Skip to Content

 Setting Up CRON for Flute CMS

-Before setting up CRON on the server, you need to enable it in the Flute CMS admin panel.
+Before setting up CRON on the server, you need to enable CRON mode in the Flute CMS admin panel.

-1. Open your site and log into the admin panel
+1. Open your website and log in to the admin panel

 • admin.system (system administrator)